FileSaveAs

 GPRS allows for what has become known as "always on" data connection for GSM mobile phones, allowing for faster WAP browsing, web surfing and email.

-Your network operator must enable GPRS settings for your SIM card before you can use this.
+Your network operator must enable GPRS settings for your SIM Card before you can use this.
 You'll need to contact Customer Services.
 For more on GPRS, see our GPRS page.

 The BT Mobile GPRS settings can be found on the BT Mobile section of our GPRS Settings page